Obituary of Rev. Robert H. Pinto

 The family is incredibly thankful to the staff of Bethany Village who cared for Dad as if he were their own, and gave him purpose, community and comfort.

-Donations in Robert Pinto's memory can be made to Hospice of the Sacred Heart at email@example.comTo send flowers to the family of Rev. Robert Pinto, please visit Tribute Store
+Donations in Robert Pinto's memory can be made to Hospice of the Sacred Heart at email@example.comTo plant a tree in memory of Rev. Robert Pinto, please visit Tribute Store

 Visitation at Funeral Home